viswarajramji/Java8/README.md

 Used to avoid null pointer and to avoid having too many null conditions.

 ###### Optional Methods
+* valueOf : convert a value to Optional object.
 * ofNullable : convert a value to an optional object.
 * Of : this method is used if you are 100% sure the value is not null else the method throws an exception.
 * get : fetch the value of optional